hacrom/documentation/docs/machine-learning/nets/ffn.md

 ### Feed Forward Network Documentation

-This was a five layers feed forward neural network with two hidden layers of arbitrary length.
+This was a four layers feed forward neural network with two hidden layers of arbitrary length.
 The hidden layers each had leaky-RELU non-linearities.

 The input dimension (N X D) constituted the number of tasksets (N) where each taskset contained a certain number of tasks.
 The parameters of these individual tasks within the taskset made up the parameters/features of the taskset itself.